 We have demonstrated that both the composition (i.e. cation nature) of the supporting (inert) electrolyte and the potential sweep rate in RDE voltammetry affect measured ORR activities of N-containing nanocarbons.
 In general, measured currents in the kinetic and the mixed control regions and ORR onset potentials are lower when the alkali metal cation from the electrolyte is more hydrated (Li+ > Na+ > K+) and when the potential sweep is slower.
 DFT calculations show that the interactions of hydrated M+ with oxygen functional groups could explain the effect of supporting electrolyte and potential sweep rate on the capacitive properties which are deeply correlated with the ORR process on carbon surface.
 In overall, we conclude that the ORR (Faradaic process) must not be considered separately from both the EDL charging and the pseudocapacitive processes on carbon catalyst surface.
 The presented results also invoke conclusion that it is necessary to standardize ORR measurements on carbon catalysts as experimental conditions could greatly affect estimated ORR activity and selectivity of studied carbon catalyst.

 Acknowledgements: This work is dedicated to Professor Miljenko Perić on the occasion of his 70th birthday.
-Authors acknowledge the support provided by the Serbian Ministry of Education, Science, and Technological Development (Grants No. III45014 and OI172043), and by the Serbian Academy of Sciences and Arts, project F-190
+Authors acknowledge the support provided by the Serbian Ministry of Education, Science, and Technological Development (Grants No. III45014 and OI172043), and by the Serbian Academy of Sciences and Arts, project F-190.

 И З В О Д